dfederm/dfederm.github.io/_posts/2021-01-18-creating-a-blog-using-github-pages.md

 Finally, [includes](https://jekyllrb.com/docs/includes/){:target="_blank"} can be used to insert files into the current file without having to repeat it.
 It can also help organize your content and layouts by extracting logical blocks into separate files.

-To put it all together, for my site I have something like the following files (simplified for brevity, and ommited some files):
+To put it all together, for my site I have something like the following files (simplified for brevity, and omitted some files):

 **about.md:**
 ```md